-Sample implied 15 year swaption volatility
+Sample implied 10 year swaption volatility

 Term to Maturity

 1 5 10 15 20

-December 31, 2008 33.8% 22.3% 21.2% 25.1% 28.6%

 December 31, 2009 22.1% 16.4% 14.4% 14.7% 16.5%

+December 30, 2010 25.4% 18.5% 17.0% 19.0% 23.1%

 Source: Bloomberg

-A Hull and White model has been used to produce scenarios for interest rates.
-Model parameters are chosen so that the interest rate model is a good fit to market swaption volatilities.
-Since it is not possible to achieve a perfect fit over the whole surface, greater weights were given to maturities shorter than 15 years, so that the average duration of liabilities was taken into account.
+An extended CIR model has been used to produce scenarios for interest rates.
+Model parameters are chosen so that the interest rate model provide a good fit to the market swaption volatilities and the zero rates curve.

-Mediolanum's segregated portfolios contain only a limited equity component, for which returns were modelled using a term-structure volatility model, where the volatility parameters were set to reflect the prices of at-the-money equity puts and calls at selected maturities.
-The MIB equity option implied volatility structure used for the calibration was sourced from UBS, and at a 5 year term is equal to 23.12% at December 31, 2009 (29.35% at December 31, 2008).
+Mediolanum's segregated portfolios contain only limited equity component for which returns were modelled using a constant volatility model where the volatility parameters were set to reflect the prices of at-the-money equity puts and call.
+The equity option implied volatility used for calibrating the model is 24.9% (average of the ATM implied volatilities guoted on S&PMIB with maturity from 1M to 5Y).

-Property returns were modelled using a constant volatility model, where the volatility is independent from the option term.
-Since market data for implied property volatility are not available, the volatility parameter has been set to 16% based on analysis of historic volatility of property indexes (IPD).
+Property returns were modelled using a constant volatility model.
+Since market data for implied property volatility are not available, the volatility parameter has been set to 15.22% based on SX86P Index.